eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

   .. note::

-      To make these scripts available from anywhere, add the :code:`scripts` folder path to your :code:`PATH` environment variable.
+      To make these scripts available from anywhere, add the :code:`scripts` folder path to the :code:`PATH` environment variable.

 ..
 External links